-All staff receive continuing education as required for child care licensing.
+All staff receive continuing education and attend monthly staff meetings.
 All staff are required to obtain and maintain CPR/First Aid/AED certification.
-All staff must complete the criminal background check process prior to employment and throughout the remainder of their employment as required by Mayville State University and ND Child care licensing.
+All staff must complete the criminal background check process prior to employment and throughout the remainder of their employment as required by Mayville State University and ND Childcare licensing.